If you stay long enough in your seafaring profession, you begin to see and experience crazy and unexpected things.

 Aside from that, they saw my work ethic and dedication.
 For me, I always give 101% of myself.

 I thought this was normal because it should be like this when you love what you’re doing.
-Turns out, that it’s not all the same.
+Turns out, everyone’s not all the same.

 Even if I was tired of going ashore, I still persevered in doing the work well.